systeminit/si-device-compliance/README.md

 - Assemble a JSON payload and submit that information to the centralised compliance platform.
 - Delete the `/tmp/si-device-compliance/<RANDOM NUMBER>` installation directory

-NB: A record of each submission can be found in /etc/si-device-complaince/records/
+NB: A record of each submission can be found in /etc/si-device-compliance/records/

-The properties files allow the installation to be configured to execute in one of two ways:

-Specify the intent of the install e.g. dry-run or execute (Appendix 1) `/tmp/installation.vars`

 Please review Appendix 1 to construct these supporting files for the installation, they can be re-used upon every installation.